 If a mishap or awkward moment occurs, the way a real estate expert handles the situation plays a key role in the impression they make.
-Personal charm and wit combined with professionalism sells confidence and gains loyalty.
-When obstacles arise, and they will, handling each with the upmost professionalism instills immediate confidence for the buyer.
+Personal charm and wit combined with professionalism sell confidence and gain loyalty.
+When obstacles arise, and they will, handling each with the utmost professionalism instills immediate confidence in the buyer.
 It may be the perfect time to step back, reassess your image, adjust your approach, and regroup.

 Looking in the Mirror?
 What Do Others See?

 Potential clients make decisions based on what they think they see.
 You are the only person in control of this perception, and it is an important part of your professional identity.
 It’s your trademark!
 When your image and your overall approach inspire trust, you are perceived as confident and self-assured.
 And, what begins as an impression oftentimes turns into “opinionated facts.”
 This powerful component of perception conveys your confidence and competence.
 It begins with the visual impact that your appearance and body language send.
 It is also supported by your verbal communication.
 For example, it is a fact that people will judge your advice by how serious you are in your presentation.
 They are looking for reassurance that you are offering them the best advice, have their best interests at heart, and are sensitive to their needs.

 One must balance the other to make you believable!